 If your company received funding through the Enterprise Interruption Scheme (EIS), you’re still eligible for support from CBILS, unlike accessing the BBB’s Future Fund.
 Having a private equity investor, even if they hold a majority or controlling stake, won’t affect your eligibility either.
 Your business will be considered separately to your PE investor and its other investments.

-THE BBLS
+The BBLS

 We covered the Bounce Back Loan Scheme (BBLS) when it was introduced to help smaller businesses impacted by COVID-19.
 Through the scheme, you can borrow between £2,000 and 25% of your turnover, up to £50,000.